 - Schedule the inventory sprint owner and due date today

-- Fork the acceptable-use template and circulate a marked “draft” for forty-eight hours of comments
+- Fork the acceptable-use template and circulate a marked "draft" for 48 hours of comments

 When you outgrow spreadsheets, re-read AI monitoring tools for small teams before you buy observability you will not staff.